0xsequence/sidekick/README.md

 If you don't provide an EVM_PRIVATE_KEY environment variable, a temporary dev private key will be generated for you inside a dev.key file, you can keep using this for developemnt and testing but DO NOT USE THIS FOR PRODUCTION.

+🚨 We recommend to not use a local signer for production, use AWS KMS or Google KMS instead.

 ## Run locally with Docker Compose

 You can use the docker-compose.yml to run Sidekick with all the features like Redis, PostgreSQL, Grafana, Prometheus, Blackbox Exporter, etc.